enzuru/enzuru/README.md

-# Building a futuristic Lisp workstation
+# Building a secure and futuristic Lisp workstation

 ![A modern Lisp machine for the ultimate programming experience](screenshot.png "Screenshot of lisp hacking in exwm running on Guix System")